Template Inheritance and Reusability

 {/define}

-Arguments of a definition are always optional with default value null, unless default value is specified (here 'text' is the default value for $type).
+Arguments are always optional with a default value of null, unless a default value is specified (here 'text' is the default value for $type).
 Parameter types can also be declared: {define input, string $name, ...}.

 <p>{include input, 'password', null, 'password'}</p>